Are you looking for violin books for beginners that are kid-friendly? Below, violin teacher Julie P. shares her top five books for little violinists …

 There is an unbelievably large amount of music books available to kids who want to learn the violin.
 With so many great options to choose from, it can be daunting to choose the best ones.
 I’ve taken the guesswork out of it for you so you can be well on your way to helping your mini violinist start playing!

 What Are The Best Violin Books for Kids?

 Most students start with a method book, but activity and solo books can be great supplemental materials to aid a student’s progress.
-To help guide your selection process, below are my top 5 violin books for kids.
+To help guide your selection process, below are my top 5 beginner violin books for kids.